sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 Using our research question as an example; let us say that our results list implies that a common reason for school avoidance are psychological problems, such as anxiety.
 Then it might be an idea to narrow the research question by focusing on anxiety as reason for school avoidance.
 Maybe one also chooses to examine what interventions that exists for this population of students.

 The databases contain filters, so that you can limit your results list based on your needs.
-Examples of filters are:
+Examples of filters are

 * Publication year
 * Publication type (research articles, review articles, book chapters, conference proceedings etc.)